bioinformatics-centre/BayesTyper/README.md

 # BayesTyper #
 BayesTyper performs genotyping of all types of variation (including structural and complex variation) based on an input set of variants and read k-mer counts.
 Internally, BayesTyper uses exact alignment of k-mers to a graph representation of the input variation and reference sequence in combination with a probabilistic model of k-mer counts to do genotyping.
 The variant representation ensures that the resulting calls are not biased towards the reference sequence.

+The BayesTyper was used to integrate mapping- and assembly-based calls in the [GenomeDenmark project](http://www.nature.com/nature/journal/vaop/ncurrent/full/nature23264.html).
 A manuscript describing the method is currently in revision.

 ## Use cases ##